Jebi Sports Club

-Jebi Sports Club is a North Korean football club, affiliated with the Korean People's Air Force.
+Jebi Sports Club is a North Korean professional football club, affiliated with the Korean People's Air Force.
 Jebi means swallow in Korean.
 They play in the DPR Korea Premier Football League.

 The Jebi women's football team plays in the DPR Korea Women's League, since earning promotion from Division 2 at the end of 2014.

+The clubs badge has been copied from English club, Walsall FC, which actually depicts a swift, not a swallow.